enricoros/big-AGI/docs/deploy-analytics.md

 Vercel Analytics and Speed Insights are local API endpoints deployed to your domain, so everything stays within your domain.
 Furthermore, the Vercel Analytics service is privacy-friendly, and does not track individual users.

-This service is avaialble to system administrators when deploying to Vercel.
+This service is available to system administrators when deploying to Vercel.
 It is automatically enabled when deploying to Vercel.
 The code that activates Vercel Analytics is located in the `src/pages/_app.tsx` file:

 ```tsx